Bar-Ilan University-Yeshiva University Summer Science Research Internships

 The BIU-YU Summer Science Research Internship program places select undergraduates from Yeshiva College and Stern College in one of the state-of-the-art research laboratories of Bar-Ilan's Life Sciences, Brain Research, Exact Sciences, or Engineering Faculties.
 It enables talented undergraduate science majors to take part in the research of one of Bar-Ilan's more than 180 distinguished science and engineering faculty members.

 Interested students should refer to the web pages of Bar-Ilan senior faculty and identify 5 research groups with which they might be interested in working.
-These choices (in preferential order) should be entered into the application form.
+These choices (in preferential order) should be written in a word or pdf document that will be uploaded in the online application form.
 The application form also enables applicants to express an interest in different areas of research by simply entering the relevant key words.
 Try to be specific.
 The more specific you are, the easier it is to place you and the more likely the placement will be mutually beneficial.
 We will then do the match-making for you.
-Prospective applicants should understand that well-thought-out choices of key words and/or specific research groups will greatly enhance the extent to which the research experience can match their skills and interests.
+Prospective applicants should understand that well-thought-out choices of key words and specific research groups will greatly enhance the extent to which the research experience can match their skills and interests.

 Financial Overview: Students provide their own transportation to/from Israel.
-The program is generously funded by the late Dr. Mordecai Katz OBM and Dr. Monique Katz, the Irving I. Stone Foundation, Joan Seidel, Zoltan Erenyi Fund and Yeshiva University.
+The program is generously funded by the late Dr. Mordecai Katz OBM and Dr. Monique Katz, and other generous donors.
 During the program, participants are provided with housing at Yeshiva University's Gruss Institute in Jerusalem.
 Daily transportation will be provided between Gruss and Bar-Ilan campus (Ramat Gan), as will breakfasts and dinners (Sundays through Thursdays).
 Each student's contribution to the cost of running the program is $120 payable in cash (dollars or shekels) at the beginning of the program.

 If additional information is required, please contact Prof. Arlene Gordon.